Frequently Answered Questions

-A: Please note that league designation are artificial place markers used by the league to separate skill levels within age groupings.
-We do precisely the same thing but because teams come from many different areas of the country where place markers are different we will use your team rating and strength of schedule numbers to ensure that your team is place properly.
+A: Please note that league designation are artificial place markers used by a league to separate skill levels within age groupings.
+We do precisely the same thing but because teams come from many different areas of the country where place markers are different, the marker we use may not be the same.
+We will use your team rating and strength of schedule numbers to ensure that your team is place properly.

-Because of this procedure we frown upon the idea that teams often attempt to self handicap their way into division they don’t belong in which they will dominate.
-Sometimes it’s because of injuries or they’re going through a tough stretch in the season.
-Unfortunately, it’s our concern that all teams have a fair shot at reaching the final and in over two decades of running hockey tournaments, when each division finishes there will only be one champion and hopefully the opportunity for all of the other to get there as well.
+Because of this procedure, we frown upon the idea of teams attempting to self handicap their way into division where they are not a good fit.
+Sometimes it’s because of injuries, a tough stretch in the season or many other reasons.
+The missing piece in this is that we know which teams you’ll be playing and have made an assessment of each.
+So we form divisions so that all teams have a fair shot at reaching the final.
+However, in over two decades of running hockey tournaments, when each division finishes there will only be one champion and hopefully the opportunity for all of the others to get there as well.

 Arena & Game Procedures